AustinMathuw/EECS291/Using Git on the HPCC.md

 You may be prompted to tell git who you are throughout this tutorial.
 If this does happen, follow the following steps:

  1. Set your user email.
-This is an arbitry email and is only used for identification on edits to your repositories.
+This is an arbitrary email and is only used for identification on edits to your repositories.

  - Globally (Affects all repositories)
 	 `git config --global user.email "you@example.com"`
- - Locally (Afftects only the repository you are viewing `git config user.email "you@example.com"`
+ - Locally (Affects only the repository you are viewing `git config user.email "you@example.com"`

 2. Set your user name.
-This is an arbitry name and is only used for identification on edits to your repositories.
+This is an arbitrary name and is only used for identification on edits to your repositories.

  - Globally (Affects all repositories)
 	 `git config --global user.name "Your Name"`
- - Locally (Afftects only the repository you are viewing `git config user.name "Your Name"`
+ - Locally (Affects only the repository you are viewing `git config user.name "Your Name"`

 ## Part 1: Create a new repository on the HPCC